Resume Tips

 Key Takeaways:

-- Start your resume with a clear objective statement.
+- Your resume should begin with an objective and clear statement.

-- Tailor your resume for each application to be submitted.
+- Create a customized resume for each application to be submitted.

 - Emphasize transferable skills.